Disclaimer / Clarification/ Refutation of Allegations

 “Outstanding Bank Loans”

-In the 1980s, one of two operating companies in the family businesses in which i inherited shares (along with several other relatives) became sick due to dispute / unavailability of raw materials.
+In the 1980s, one of two operating companies in the family businesses in which I inherited shares (along with several other relatives) became sick due to dispute / unavailability of raw materials.
 There was no malfeasance whatsoever, but due to non-availability of raw materials, the company (ICCL) operated far below capacity and also remained closed for long periods.
 Years later, in 1999 the Supreme Court ruled in its favour and it began operating again after a Corporate Debt Restructuring.
 The CDR was as per norms and involved partial debt write down (mostly penal interest, but not other components like forex fluctuation or principal).
-This was matched with shareholders agreeing to forfeit 50% of their shares*, and also committing 85% of the earnings of the other group company (IMFA) for the CDR rehab package.
+This was matched with shareholders agreeing to forfeit 50% of their shares, and also committing 85% of the earnings of another group company (IMFA) for the CDR rehabilitation package.
 Subsequently, the restructured debt was repaid and the two companies were merged.

 “Electricity Dues Waiver”

 One of the companies in the family business group mentioned above (IMFA) had a legal dispute with the state electricity board (later unbundled and partially privatised) in Odisha.
 The grounds that the billing was in contravention of the supply agreement as well as accounting principles was upheld unanimously by court-ordered arbitration, which in fact stipulated that the company receive a refund.
 However, inaccurate media coverage had caused many people to believe that there was some kind of ‘waiver’ of electricity dues, which was simply not the case.

 Separately, in a dispute over electricity duty between the state govt and a large number of public and private sector companies, there is an ongoing litigation in the High Court.
 IMFA is one of these many companies, and has been depositing the disputed amount in court (instead of to govt) while the case is being adjudicated.